IHE/RAD.IRA/input/pagecontent/volume-1.md

 #### 1:XX.4.1.6 Timing of Sending an Event

 On one hand, it is desirable for all subscribed applications to be synchronized with the driving application as soon as possible.
-On the other hand, FHIRcast is a network protocol which incurs a non-trivial cost to send each event.
+On the other hand, FHIRcast is a network protocol which incurs a non-triusingl cost to send each event.
 Therefore any implementation should take into account when an action is considered to be complete or stable, and hence ready to be captured and communicated as events.

 For example, when a user is making measurements or annotations, instead of capturing every single measurement or annotation as an event, an application may use an idle time threshold to detect if the user completed the action or not.